MDOC Response and Information on coronavirus (COVID-19)

-- The department’s corrections officer training academies will now be starting again with social distancing measures and enhanced cleaning and sanitizing efforts in place.
+- The department’s corrections officer training academies have resumed with social distancing measures and enhanced cleaning and sanitizing efforts in place.

-- The Department of Health and Human Services issued an emergency public health order on Feb.
-10 requiring daily testing of all employees and prisoners at a facility where an outbreak of special concern has been declared for at least 14 days.
+- The Department of Health and Human Services issued an emergency public health order on January 13, 2022 outlining testing requirements for staff and prisoners.

 - Corrections Transportation Officers or other department staff will be reassigned to facilities to augment custody staff as determined by Assistant Deputy Directors.

 - No out-of-state business travel will be allowed until further notice.
 All in-state business travel should be for essential matters only and precautions, including wearing a mask, should be used if traveling with others in the same vehicle.